Are Dachshunds Better In Pairs?

 If you have two dogs the anxiety is less so.
 If you have a dachshund that gets upset and starts chewing on your couch and scratching up the walls, this could be the solution you were looking for.

-The second dog doesn’t need to be another dachshund but I would actually encourage it.
-The reason being that dachshunds are pack animals.
+The second dog doesn’t need to be another dachshund but I would encourage it.
+The reason is that dachshunds are pack animals.
 I mean, all dogs are to an extent, but some dogs are more so than others.

-A good example of a dog that isn’t particularly pack focussed is a golden retriever who is more than happy to be the only dog and be your best friend.
+A good example of a dog that isn’t particularly pack-focused is a golden retriever who is more than happy to be the only dog and be your best friend.

 Dachshunds of course have the same kind of love for you but simply aren’t always fulfilled by you alone.
 If anything, you should consider having another dachshund as a companion.
 Related post: Leaving your dog home alone

 This article has some very interesting information about the benefits of adding another dog to your home.
 You can find the article here.

 What should you consider before you get a second dog?